Mother Of Thousands: A Self-Sowing Succulent

 Mother of Thousands may sound impressive, but better yet, it’s true!
-This unique plant goes by the botanical name of Bryophyllum daigremontiana.
+This unique succulent plant goes by the botanical name of Kalanchoe daigremontiana.
 Sometimes called the Mexican hat plant or devil’s backbone, it’s an incredibly interesting xeriscape plant or houseplant.

-Its common name comes from the many plantlets that form along its leaf edges.
-One plant very literally could be the mother of thousands!
-Those broad, fleshy leaves are the source of many gardener’s delight, but they also can pose a problem if the plantlets aren’t kept in check.
+It’s commonly called mother of thousands from the many tiny plantlets that form along its leaf edges.
+One plant very literally could be the mother of thousands plant!
+Those broad, fleshy leaves are the source of many gardener’s delight, but they also can pose a problem if the tiny plantlets aren’t kept in check.

 So let’s talk about this strange little succulent and discuss the best way to care for it!